Twipped/Kalendae/readme.md

 - `date-clicked` - Fires when a date has been clicked, but before the selection is changed.
 Receives the date clicked as a moment object in the first parameter.
 Returning false will prevent selection change.

 - `view-changed` - Fires when the user has clicked the next or previous month button, but before the calendar is redrawn.
 Returning false will prevent the change.

+- `draw-end` - Fires when the draw function has finished.

 Additionally, Kalendae.Input provides the following events: